StackVista/stackstate-docs/use/stackstate-ui/views/manage-event-handlers.md

 ### Slack

 {% hint style="info" %}
-The slack event handler is available when the [Slack StackPack](/stackpacks/integrations/slack.md) is installed on your StackPack instance.
+Requires the [Slack StackPack](/stackpacks/integrations/slack.md) to be installed on your StackState instance.
 {% endhint %}

 Sends a message with detailed content on the trigger event and possible root cause to the configured Slack webhook URL.
 See [how to create a Slack Webhook \(slack.com\)](https://api.slack.com/messaging/webhooks).